Personalized marketing is a primary focus for marketers now.

-Nonetheless, with many still attempting to execute the policy correctly in an intelligent and flexible manner, recent research indicates that others are preparing to fully abandon investment.
+Nonetheless, with many still attempting to execute the policy correctly, intelligently, and flexibly, recent research indicates that others are preparing to abandon investment fully.

 So the question is, is personalized marketing still worth it?
 Here, we’ll dive into the main benefits of personalized marketing and its impact.